Sulfide mining produces toxic waste that could irreversibly damage the BWCAW’s lakes, rivers and natural resources.

 - Sulfide mines are being proposed on the edge of the BWCAW and exploration is occurring throughout the Quetico-Superior ecosystem.

-- Sulfide mining is the most toxic industry in the U.S. and has a global track record of water pollution that can’t be allowed to destroy the pristine water quality of the BWCAW
+- Sulfide mining is the most toxic industry in the United States and has a near perfect global track record of water pollution.

 - When citizens get organized and speak up, we can protect precious places like the Boundary Waters